scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 1. Scala embraces a fusion of functional programming (FP) and object-oriented programming (OOP)
 2. Scala is statically typed, but it often feels like a dynamically typed language
-3. Scala’s syntax is concise, but still readable; it’s often referred to as *expressive* (Scala’s grammar is smaller than Kotlin, Swift, Java, and every other language except Python and Haskell)
+3. Scala’s syntax is concise, but still readable; it’s often referred to as *expressive*
 4. *Implicits* in Scala 2 were a defining feature, and they have been improved and simplified in Scala 3
 5. Scala integrates seamlessly with Java, so you can create projects with mixed Scala and Java code, and Scala code easily uses the thousands of existing Java libraries
 6. Scala can be used on the server, and also in the browser with Scala.js